kylpo/notes/Decorators.md

 ## Conclusion
 Global event decorators do wonders for DX!
 Their implementation could even lead to better UX by enforcing a performant handling of these events.

+## Try it
+Feel free to try `constelation-{keydown-decorator,media-decorator,resize-decorator,scroll-decorator}`, but there is likely more value in making your own.

 ---
 # Other notes